dmh2000/go_assessment/README.md

 **Your Job Is To Make The Tests Pass!**

+## UPDATE : THE LAYOUT OF RESULTS IS CHANGED AND LOOKS MUCH NICER NOW

 ### What is this?

 This is a tool for assessing or practicing beginner level programming in Go.
 It is [inspired by Rebecca Murphey's js-assessment](https://github.com/rmurphey/js-assessment)